Aqueous normal-phase chromatography

+Aqueous normal-phase chromatography (ANP) is a chromatographic technique that uses a polar stationary phase with a nonpolar mobile phase that contains water.
+It is "normal-phase" in the sense that polar analytes are retained by a polar stationary phase, but it differs from classical normal-phase chromatography in that the mobile phase contains water.

 Principle

 In normal-phase chromatography, the stationary phase is polar and the mobile phase is nonpolar.
-In reversed phase the opposite is true; the stationary phase is nonpolar and the mobile phase is polar.
+In reversed-phase, the stationary phase is nonpolar and the mobile phase is polar.
 Typical stationary phases for normal-phase chromatography are silica or organic moieties with cyano and amino functional groups.
 For reversed phase, alkyl hydrocarbons are the preferred stationary phase; octadecyl (C18) is the most common stationary phase, but octyl (C8) and butyl (C4) are also used in some applications.
 The designations for the reversed phase materials refer to the length of the hydrocarbon chain.

 In normal-phase chromatography, the least polar compounds elute first and the most polar compounds elute last.
 The mobile phase consists of a nonpolar solvent such as hexane or heptane mixed with a slightly more polar solvent such as isopropanol, ethyl acetate or chloroform.
 Retention decreases as the amount of polar solvent in the mobile phase increases.
 In reversed phase chromatography, the most polar compounds elute first with the more nonpolar compounds eluting later.
 The mobile phase is generally a mixture of water and miscible polarity-modifying organic solvent, such as methanol, acetonitrile or THF.
 Retention increases as the fraction of the polar solvent (water) in the mobile phase is higher.
 Normal phase chromatography retains molecules via an adsorptive mechanism, and is used for the analysis of solutes readily soluble in organic solvents.
 Separation is achieved based on the polarity differences among functional groups such as amines, acids, metal complexes, etc. as well as their steric properties, while in reversed-phase chromatography, a partition mechanism typically occurs for the separation by non-polar differences.